citp/privacy-policy-historical/g/go/gov/gov.sk.ca.md

-> *The following text is extracted and transformed from the gov.sk.ca privacy policy that was archived on 2008-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080611015631id_/http%3A//www.gov.sk.ca/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gov.sk.ca privacy policy that was archived on 2008-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081221065805id_/http%3A//www.gov.sk.ca/privacy) for the most accurate reproduction.*

-# Internet Privacy Policy - Government of Saskatchewan
+# Internet Privacy Policy -

 This website **does not** automatically gather personal information about you.
 We will only collect this type of information if you voluntarily supply it.